 Like most of the fancy goldfish breeds, they aren’t generally recommended for beginner aquarium owners but aren’t the hardest type of fish to keep by a long way.

-Although they’re very similar to other fancy goldfish when you consider their ‘difficulty level,’ the Butterfly Tail tends to be harder to get hold of, making them a rarer fish to seen in home aquariums.
+Although they’re very similar to other fancy goldfish when you consider their ‘difficulty level,’ the Butterfly Tail tends to be harder to get hold of, making them a rarer sight to be seen in home aquariums.

 Butterfly Goldfish Care Needs

-If you can set up your aquarium to cater for their delicate tails and are confident in monitoring the temperature and water levels, the Butterfly Tail breed can comfortably live a long and happy life in a home aquarium.
+If you can set up your aquarium to cater for their delicate tails and are confident in monitoring the temperature and water levels, they can comfortably live a long and happy life in a home aquarium.